 - you all meet together to work things out face-to-face

-Two of our family lawyers are collaboratively trained and members of the Hertfordshire Family Law Group, committed to finding a solution that offers you flexibility to find solutions that the court can’t.
+Two of our family lawyers are collaboratively trained and members of the Hertfordshire Family Law Group and other London groups.
+They are committed to finding a solution that offers you flexibility to find solutions that the court can’t.

 All of our family lawyers are members of Resolution and subscribe to the Resolution Code of Practice.
 This promotes an approach to family law that is sensitive, constructive, cost-effective and most likely to result in an agreement.
 To discuss how we can help you using the collaborative process, contact us today.